Los Angeles view from Observatory

 Jennifer B. Gardner, Esq.

-I am one of those rare attorneys with both criminal and civil trial experience, which helps me when representing clients accused of sexual assault in civil cases who are targets of ongoing criminal investigations or proceedings.
+As one of those rare attorneys with both criminal and civil trial experience, I know how to represent clients accused of sexual assault in civil cases who are targets of ongoing criminal investigations or proceedings.
 Although these days I rarely accept criminal cases, that experience informs every aspect of my current work for my clients.

 I’m always a student of advanced persuasion, influential communication skills and trial techniques.
 I study and train so that I can better serve my clients.
 I also assist clients in need of crisis public relations and communications strategy/management.